aspose-page/Aspose.Page-Products/page/cpp/conversion/xps-to-png/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert XPS to PNG Using C++" %}}

- In order to convert XPS to PNG, weвЂ™ll use [Aspose.Page for C++](https://products.aspose.com/page/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
+ In order to convert XPS to PNG, we’ll use [Aspose.Page for C++](https://products.aspose.com/page/cpp) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C++ platform.
 You can download its latest version directly, just open
  [NuGet](https://www.nuget.org/packages/aspose.page)